MadLittleMods/postcss-selector-scope-utility/README.md

+# THIS IS A WIP

+This project is a work-in-progress.
+Do not use

 - Each @rule is just a condition that can be satisfied anywhere in the scope chain

 # Testing